-I may have records eligible for transfer, what do I do?
+I have records to transfer, what do I do?

 For information about transferring records to State Records, see Transferring Permanent Records.

 If you are still unsure about where to start, contact the Archive Team, providing information about the type and quantity of records that you have, the disposal schedule that makes the records permanent, the date range, and the system of arrangement of the records.
-An Archivist will contact you with any further enquiries and to guide you through the process.
+We will contact you with any further enquiries and to guide you through the process.